Tybern82/MultiChat/README.md

-    ?darkmode = use darkmode display (black background) ?nofade   = ignore message fading (disconnect message will still auto-fade)
+    ?darkmode = use darkmode display (black background) ?nofade   = ignore message fading (disconnect message will still auto-fade) ?modView  = controls how deleted messages are handled (if present, will mark but not remove; if absent, will just remove the message)

+ModView option is only valid for Chat page.
 When used in OBS, recommended to set your Browser Dock to: http://localhost:8080?nofade while your Browser Source for display on stream would normally just be: http://localhost:8080

 Until option is added to the GUI, add bot account names to "ignoreNames" in %AppData%\Roaming\MultiChat.json to have